Dahlia0701/Code_Review_Agent/README.md

 **Code Review Agent** is a sophisticated, local-first code analysis platform that orchestrates **6 specialized AI agents** to provide deep technical audits, security scans, and pedagogical mentoring.

 Most AI tools provide a single stream of text; this project simulates a professional **Senior Developer Peer Review** by using multiple personas to evaluate your code from different specialized perspectives.
+This project was built as a learning-focused system to understand how professional code reviews work in real engineering teams.

 ---